svpx/hawk-api/README.md

 ### 6.3 Get all registered Sensors by type

 It is possible to get a list of all the sensors by their type, either WIFI or CV.
-To get sensor by types make a GET request to the API endpoint in section [6.1 API Endpoint](#61-api-endpoint-and-params)<br>
+To get sensor by types make a GET request to the API endpoint in section [6.1 API Endpoint](#61-API-endpoint-and-params)<br>
 `Ex. /hawk/api/v01/sensor?api_key=YOUR_API_KEY&type=all&stype=WIFI`

 ### 6.4 Get one sensor by Internal ID

-To check if a particular sensor is registered or to check any other details with respect to the sensor, a GET request with the parameter **type** set to **one** and **internalId** set to the Internal ID of sensor can called. <br>
+To check if a particular sensor is registered or to check any other details with respect to the sensor, a GET request with the parameter **type** set to **one** and **internalId** set to the Internal ID of the sensor can be called. <br>
 `Ex. /hawk/api/v01/sesnor/?api_key=YOUR_API_KEY&type=one&internalId=CV001BER`

 ## 7. Get Data

 The data logged at the MongoDB can be queried by calling the API endpoint for Data.
-Data can retreievd for all the sensor, or for specific type or a specific sensor.
+Data can be retrieved for all the sensor, or for a specific type or a specific sensor.

 ### 7.1 API Endpoint and Params